Failing in the field (book review)

 The great strength of the book is that it is part of an interesting new genre of books that is written in a more conversational style.
 In a very accessible, relatively jargon-free way the short book reminds me more of a series of ‘super blog posts’ or edited interviews and is a welcome break from academic textbooks or original research articles.
 There is a difference between the double-spaced pre-print journal article pdf file that easily runs for fifty pages and this handy hardcover book that is suitable for undergrads, practitioners and researchers alike to discuss some common challenges and how to do a better research job:

-research team or a partner organization and I would have liked to look more inside it: How is failure communicated within different institutional frameworks (universities, donors, governments, communities), where is the modern equivalent of Latour’s laboratory life?
+But there is a black box, a ‘research team’ or ‘a partner organization’ and I would have liked to look more inside it: How is failure communicated within different institutional frameworks (universities, donors, governments, communities), where is the modern equivalent of Latour’s laboratory life?
 And much simpler: Did you talk to an anthropologist, geographer or engineer about the study?

 The majority of researchers who are cited by name in the book are men, and there is often an ‘I failed’ tone to insights rather than ‘we fixed it’.
-There are definitely some
+There are definitely some ‘voices’ missing in the conversation and I wonder whether that could be a major aspect of failure that has not been addressed so far.

 Make (tough) decisions and pull out if necessary

-good enough solutions to the research challenges outlined in the previous part that fit different contextual layers.
+One of the important common themes in the second part with six longer case studies is finding ‘good enough’ solutions to the research challenges outlined in the previous part that fit different contextual layers.
 The challenges of the case study on credit and financial literacy in rural Peru (chapter 6) sum up the sentiment well:

 As chickens are back in the development spotlight thanks to Bill Gates and his critics, the poultry loan case study (chapter 9) is a good reminder how tricky the implementation is:

-t leave the field to the political scientists & economists!
+Don’t leave the field to the political scientists & economists!

-the field (as opposed to multi-sited research including sites in the global North and along the aid chain(s) or aspects of culture and power that other disciplines have engaged with for a long time.
+As I said in the beginning, I wish that there was maybe one extra chapter to address qualitative aspects, the location of ‘the field’ (as opposed to multi-sited research including sites in the global North and along the aid chain(s) or aspects of culture and power that other disciplines have engaged with for a long time.
 Maybe some projects even fail because of their multi- or trans-disciplinary nature and because researchers overestimated the impact it would make on field research?

 And while the book certainly is a proof of the importance of communicating failure and writing about field research differently, I would have liked to see those communicative aspects maybe part of the five mantras for better research that the authors propose in their conclusion.

-Engaging in a well-understood context or careful data collection are certainly important points to take away from the book, but I am a little worried that people, culture and other
+Engaging in a well-understood context or careful data collection are certainly important points to take away from the book, but I am a little worried that people, culture and other ‘softer’ aspects may get ignored too easily:

 At the same time, this is the biggest achievement of the book as a conversation starter about better and good enough field research and doing a research job ethically and well.

 Failing in the field is a great primer for students and non-academic researchers who are embarking on the exciting journey of data collection and fieldwork.
-But while getting research design and implementation right, we should remember not to leave
+But while getting research design and implementation right, we should remember not to leave ‘the field’ to the political scientists and economists alone ;)!

-the field to the political scientists and economists alone ;)!
+Don’t leave the field to the political scientists & economists!

 Karlan, Dean & Appel, Jacob: Failing in the field: What we can learn when field research goes wrong.
 ISBN 978-0-691-16189-1, 176pp, GBP 24.95, Princeton, NJ: Princeton University Press, 2016.